eatlas/AU_NESP-MaC-3-17_AIMS_EOT20-tidal-stats/README.md

 I decided that this was a dead end.

-### Attempt 3: Using the version numbers of an existing working environment
+### Conda attempt 3: Using the version numbers of an existing working environment
 My existing development Data Science Python environment has working libraries, but has many additional libraries that are not needed for the scripts in this dataset.
 The plan was to determine the version numbers of all the libraries and Python that matched the working environment.
 Create an `environment.yaml` from this information.

 The existing working setup has the following: